 For registered nurses, Australian universities offer a range of Graduate Certificates in Nursing online.
 The part-time courses consist of four subjects.
 Graduate in just 8 months to move your nursing career forward.

 Education for nurses doesn't stop once you've received your bachelor degree and started working in healthcare.
-The launching point for extra formal education is often a graduate certificate course.
+The launching point for extra formal education is often a post graduate certificate course.
+It's equivalent to a degree in terms of education standard, though shorter and more targeted.

 A Graduate Certificate in Nursing is a postgraduate course aimed at registered nurses with at least 12 months of clinical experience.
 The program consists of four subjects and may be used as a stepping stone towards a graduate diploma (four more subjects) or nursing master's degree (eight more subjects).

 Graduate certificate courses provide advanced training in specialist fields such as clinical nursing, mental health nursing, acute care, critical care and nurse education.
-By completing a course, you may improve your on-the-job performance, create opportunities for advancement within your niche, shift career direction into another nursing field, and/or establish a platform for further postgraduate study.
+By earning a post graduate nursing certificate, you may improve your on-the-job performance, create opportunities for advancement within your niche, shift career direction into another nursing field, and/or establish a platform for further postgraduate study.

-A Graduate Certificate in Advanced Nursing is for nurses seeking a skill upgrade and who may be in a challenging clinical setting.
+Advanced nursing courses are for nurses seeking a skill upgrade and who may be in a challenging clinical setting.
 You'll study practical topics that you likely encountered in your bachelor degree.
 These subjects are examined in depth at an advanced level, giving you confidence to apply your expanded knowledge at work.

 UTS Online Graduate Certificate in Advanced Nursing